sf-wdi-19-20/modules/w10_d2_0_linked_lists/README.md

 No, you don't.
 In lower level computer programming languages like C, you *would* have to.
 Our high-level languages abstract that away and handle array resizing for you efficiently.
 But it's good to know that's what's happening in the background, because that's the biggest difference between arrays and linked lists.

-** Linked lists don't need to be resized with one giant block of memory; they can grow with pointers to other parts of the computer's memory. **
+**Linked lists don't need to be resized with one giant block of memory;** they can grow with pointers to other parts of the computer's memory.

-** It's easier to insert into and delete from a linked list**, because with an array you'd need to move every element after the insertion point over by one.
+**It's easier to insert into and delete from a linked list**, because with an array you'd need to move every element after the insertion point over by one.
 With a linked list... well you'll figure that out in the challenges.

 On the other hand...

-** You can't quickly access a particular node in a linked list, like you can with array indices.** You have to start with the head and move sequentially.
+**You can't quickly access a particular node in a linked list, like you can with array indices.** You have to start with the head and move sequentially.

-** Linked lists take up a tiny bit more space** because in addition to storing the actual data, you have to store the pointers.
+**Linked lists take up a bit more space** because in addition to storing the actual data, you have to store the pointers.

-** It can take more time to access a full linked list,** because the data living in different places can't just be read as a continous chunk.
+**It can take more time to access a full linked list,** because the data living in different places can't just be read as a continous chunk.

 ## Applications